pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 As only a global deployment of the operator is supported, the `SystemProfile` custom resource is created at cluster scope.

-Changes can be made to instances of the `SystemProfile` custom resource, and they are automatically used by the Learning Center Operator without needing to redeploy it.
+You can make changes to instances of the `SystemProfile` custom resource.
+The Learning Center Operator uses these changes without needing to redeploy the custom resource.

 The `SystemProfile` custom resource is created at cluster scope.